huntabyte/cmdk-sv/README.md

 </Command.Root>
 ```

+By default, this uses a scoring algorithm to filter and rank items based on the user's search input.
+The algorithm takes into account various factors like continuous matches, word and character jumps among other things.

 You can provide a custom `filter` function that is called to rank each item.
 Both strings are normalized as lowercase and trimmed.

+The following example implements a strict substring match:

 ```svelte
 <Command.Root